angelmizu/vivian-yap-session/README.md

 nvm im not joyous anyways i HAAAATTTTEEEE HAVING ACNE.
 ITS HELL.
 I LOOK SO FUCKING CHOPPED IMTIRED OF GOING INTO THE BATHROOM JUST TO PICK AT MY FACE KILLLLL MEEEEEEEEEEE

 idsmile is so PEAK ohmyhod i deadass cried while listening to that song its too STRONGGGG

+dude it worries me so much when 1 of my close friends goes quiet/dry or like. stops talking completely while we're interacting like☹️☹️☹️it makes me think IM the problem......ik its probably not becuz of me but most of the time i think it is,,,,whatever maybe imjust a loser ok